UBC-MOAD/pa-th-simple/docs/prelim-model.rst

 Coupled 2D Model: Underlying Physics
 ====================================

+- The steady state for Th is reached after 100 years, while the steady state for Pa is reached after 1000 years.
+The order of magnitude difference between the two is caused by the order of magnitude difference in the production, adsorption, and desorption constants that govern the two elements.

-- The steady state is reached after 50 years, and propogates from surface to seafloor.
+- Both solutions propogate from surface to seafloor.

-- The downwelling region approaches steady state at a faster rate the the upwelling region because particles in this region traverse the full ocean depth more quickly, so the steady state propagates more quickly also.

-- The downwelling region exhibits higher s.s. [], and the upwellling exhibits lower s.s. [].

-- When the sinking velocity is faster, the [] has to be decreased near the surface because the production and ad/de-sorption rates have not changed, but the particulate phase falls out at a faster rate.
-This lesser [] at the surface has to be balanced by an increased [] at the floor.
-This is why a faster sinking rate increases the steady state [] at depth, as well as the slope along an x-isoline.
+- Upwelling currents are reflected in the concentration profile as regions of high concentration.
+This is caused by the upward force that suspends particulate matter in the water column.

 .. figure:: ../images/2D0vel.png
 .. figure:: ../images/2D100yr[Th]0vel.png